Canada names new China envoy amid damaged relations

 Canada on Wednesday announced the appointment of a prominent businessman as its new ambassador to China amid damaged relations following the arrest of a top Chinese tech executive.
 Prime Minister Justin Trudeau announced Dominic Barton, the former global managing director of the influential consulting firm McKinsey & Co, as the new envoy.
 Barton is head of the Trudeau government's economic advisory council.

-The arrest of the daughter of the founder of Huawei at Vancouver's airport Dec.
-1 severely damaged relations between China and Canada.
-The U.S. wants her extradited to face charges that she committed fraud by misleading banks about Huawei's business dealings in Iran.
+The arrest of the daughter of the founder of Huawei at Vancouver's airport December 1 severely damaged relations between China and Canada.
+The US wants her extradited to face charges that she committed fraud by misleading banks about Huawei's business dealings in Iran.

 Barton worked in Asia for 12 years as well as serving on the board of the Asia Pacific Foundation of Canada and worked as an adjunct professor at Tsinghua University in Beijing, according to online biographies.
 Canadian Foreign Minister Chrystia Freeland said appointing Barton is a message to China of the "importance Canada places on this difficult and critical relationship."